arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - [File naming conventions and activity sheet](https://storage.googleapis.com/arcus-edu-libsci/Arcus%20RDM%20Resources/arcus_rdm_filenaming_activity.pdf)
 - [Recommended practices for README files](https://storage.googleapis.com/arcus-edu-libsci/Arcus%20RDM%20Resources/Arcus%20RDM%20Data%20Dictionaries%20Best%20Practices.pdf)

-Whenever feasible, Arcus preferes to archive non-proprietary file formats as opposed to proprietary ones.
+Whenever feasible, Arcus prefers to archive non-proprietary file formats as opposed to proprietary ones.
 Proprietary formats necessitate specific software for access or utilization, while non-proprietary formats are frequently open-source.
 Whenever you have the option, it's advisable to store data in a non-proprietary (open) file format.
 This choice enhances the accessibility of your content to others, enabling effortless reuse across various software platforms.
 Furthermore, this approach guarantees the continued utility of the file in the long term.
 In contrast, proprietary files carry the risk of becoming obsolete due to potential software incompatibility or restricted access.
 When it is necessary to save files in a proprietary format, consider including a README file that documents the name and version of the software used to generate the file, as well as the company who made the software.
 This could help down the road if we need to figure out how to open these files again.

 For both the clinical data and omics examples in the Project Template walk through, we reference our preferred data formats for each type of data.
 Below are some general resources to help in choosing file formats: